 We're about to tell you why you may want to revisit this form and how it may save you from owing money at tax time.

 The whole purpose of the W-4 is for you to indicate the number of allowances you'd like to claim.
 This number (usually between 0-7) is what determines how much tax dollars are withheld from your paycheck.
 The higher the number you list, the fewer the tax dollars that are deducted from your paycheck.
 At first glance, it seems like you might as well list the highest number allowed, but the downside is that if you don't pay enough in taxes throughout the year, you'll owe come April.

 Let it be known there are TONS of schools of thought around how to optimize this number so that you neither owe or are owed at tax time.
 Our opinion, coupled with that of Stash's resident tax expert, Rich, is slightly different.

 We say: 95% of the time, it's in your best interest to claim 0 and single.

 Tell 'em you're single, even if you're not

-For higher earners, exemptions on the tax returns are phased out, so are itemized deductions.
-For lower earners they usually do not itemize or have any exemptions other then themselves and spouse which the tax tables already account for.
+For higher earners, exemptions on tax returns are phased out.
+The IRS also limits high earners on itemizing deductions.
+Lower earners usually do not itemize their taxes or have any exemptions other then themselves and spouse (which the tax tables already account for).
 Putting 1 exemption means you have a dependent and are a lower earner.
 Putting more then 1 means you have large itemized deductions (mortgage interest, real estate taxes) which most lower earners typically do not have.

 One last thing to note: this is not a rule for everyone.
 Stash clients get specialized analysis to help adjust their withholding and deductions to make sure they don't owe extra tax in April but also don't miss out on money in their paychecks throughout the year.
 But use our general advice above if you feel lost about your W-4 and want a good starting strategy!